People have no obligation to read your story. You must compel them to do so. Writing a novella shares characteristic techniques of writing a novel.

 Perhaps there is a company with Chris, a young male MBA graduate who wants to quickly climb the corporate ladder.
 His girlfriend, Alice, was born with a silver spoon in her mouth.
 Never having to work a day in her life, Alice can go anywhere in the world.
 Chris will not be able to satisfy her luxurious lifestyle until he acquires wealth as a regional VP in the company.

 At his new job, he meets a personable coworker named Mary.
 Will Chris see that they have more in common?
 Will Alice tire of waiting?
-Amid these subplots, the government is conducting an ongoing investigation for possible shutdown of the company.
+Amid these subplots, the government is conducting an ongoing investigation into the possible shutdown of the company.
 How will this affect Chris’ climb up the ladder?

 Visualize each character.
 In your notes, describe the age, gender, nationality, and personality traits of each one.
 This helps you visualize how differently they each react to various situations.
 What is the personality?
 Is he boastful, domineering, corrupt, boisterous, shy, funny, emotional, or dangerous?
 Does she have a prominent role, a supporting role, or a brief mention?

 Don’t get caught up in a lengthy back-in-forth dialogue without identifying who is saying what.
 In a movie, you can distinguish voices and see faces.
 When writing, a reader has only your words to provide orientation.
-Not being able to follow who is speaking can be as disconcerting as overuse of “he said” and “she said.”
+Not being able to follow who is speaking can be as disconcerting as the overuse of “he said” and “she said.”
 With good narration, you can develop characters through the eyes of another:

 The elevator doors slide open to reveal an ominous man wearing a tailor-made suit.
 When he steps out, everyone on the floor instantly becomes mute with gazes fixed on their computer displays.
-But the voice of Chris, in conversation with Mary, echos throughout the room.
+But the voice of Chris, in conversation with Mary, echoes throughout the room.

 The tall 235-pound man stealthily walking up behind Chris interrupts, “Apparently, you don’t appreciate the value of money, boy.
 Why are you ogling and gabbing with my daughter when you should be finishing the reports I requested yesterday?”